versatica/mediasoup/doc/Building.md

 ### `npm run release:check`

 Runs linters and tests in Node and C++ code.
+Also verifies that `CHANGELOG.md` has an entry matching the `mediasoup` version in `package.json`.

 ### `npm run release`